ivanDonadello/Fuzzy-LTLf-Conformance-Checking/README.md

 |F               |Finally                        |`F(a)`           |
 |G               |Globally                       |`G(a)`           |
 |<,<=,>,>=,!=,== |Comparison operators           |`((a) >= 0.5)` or `((a) >= (b))`   |

+## Running the Experiments

+## REMARKS: A Fast Crisp LTLf Checker
+The implementation uses the Zadeh t-norm and co-norm that are the fuzzy counterparts of the AND and OR symbol in propositional logic.
+Therefore, the code can be used as a fast checker for LTLf where the truth values of the event log are just 0 or 1.

 ## Reference
 Please use the following bibtex entry if you use this code in your work